renrihui8415/DockerImage-Project-Website/README.md

     https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.MasterAccounts.html

     It is recommended to create a new user dedicated for daily task with the least privilege.
 Lambda in the project will connect AWS RDS for MySQL in the same VPC using this user login info, take part in ETL job.
-I suggest to create a user per task per time.
+I suggest creating a user per task per time.

     The user must be created @'%', instead of @'endpoint' or @'localhost'.
 The privileges granted to this user should be restricted according its task.